-FALL 2020 DELIVERY: Mixed Delivery.
+WINTER 2021 DELIVERY: Mixed Delivery.
 This course is delivered remotely with some face to-face/onsite components at the GPRC Grande Prairie campus.

 - For the remote delivery components: students must have a computer with a webcam and reliable internet connection.
 My Class will be used extensively.
-Technological support is available through helpdesk@gprc.ab.ca. - For the onsite components: students must supply their own mask and follow GPRC Campus Access Guidelines and Expectations.
+Technological support is available through helpdesk@gprc.ab.ca. - For the onsite components: students must supply their own mask [and/or face shield] and follow GPRC Campus Access Guidelines and Expectations.
 The dates and locations of the onsite components can be found on the Course Calendar.